All about the Loans and Bursaries Program

 - Be a Canadian citizen or a permanent resident, refugee, or protected person under the Immigration and Refugee Protection Act.

-- Be a Québec resident when you apply for financial assistance
+- Be a Québec resident or be deemed to Reside there when you apply for financial assistance

 - Be a full-time student (minimum 12 credits) or deemed a full-time student (minimum 6 credits) admitted and enroled in a recognized program at Université Laval

 - Not have exceeded the eligibility period and debt limit

 - Lack the necessary financial resources to pursue your studies*

 *The Loans and Bursaries Program is a contributory program.
 This means that you, your parents, and your spouse (as the case may be) must contribute financially to your studies according to your incomes.